bitcoinops/bitcoinops.github.io/_topics/en/simple-taproot-channels.md

   - title: "LND #8499 makes significant changes to the TLV types used for simple taproot channels"
     url: /en/newsletters/2024/03/13/#lnd-8499

+  - title: "Discussion of channel upgrade methods, such as switching to simple taproot channels"
+    url: /en/newsletters/2024/05/24/#upgrading-existing-ln-channels

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Taproot